StaMo: Unsupervised Learning of Generalizable Robot Motion from Compact State Representation: Introduction

 \section{Introduction}

 \emph{``What we observe as static is merely dynamic equilibrium.''}\\ — Richard Feynman, \textit{The Feynman Lectures on Physics} Learning reusable and generalizable representations is a cornerstone of intelligent robotics systems.
-While visual representations in VLAs retain rich perceptual details for multimodal fusion, state representations for world modeling and intermediate reasoning serve a different purpose: they are design to enable efficient future prediction and bridging visual planning with action execution.
+While visual representations in VLAs retain rich perceptual details for multimodal fusion, state representations for world modeling and intermediate reasoning serve a different purpose: they are designed to enable efficient future prediction and bridging visual planning with action execution.
 This role demands two key properties: \textit{\textbf{First}}, it must be highly compact.
 Unlike rich visual embeddings used for perception, a state representation's proximity to action generation demands a focus on actionable information to ensure efficient future prediction. \textit{\textbf{Second}}, it must be expressive despite its compactness.
 Common low-dimensional approaches, such as trajectories~\citep{atm} or flow fields~\citep{gao2024flip, flow}, often fail on this front; they capture basic motion but lack the semantic richness to encode goal states, interaction dynamics, or structured spatial relationships.

 Building on these principles, we propose a compact state representation learned using a Diffusion Autoencoder fine-tuned on robotics data.
-Inspired by prior work~\citep{zhao2024moviedreamer} that applied Diffusion Autoencoders to facilitate long video generation in VLMs, our method compresses an image into a highly compact latent state (as few as 2 tokens of 1024 dimensions).
+Our method compresses an image into a highly compact latent state (as few as 2 tokens of 1024 dimensions).
 To ensure the representation is rich, we initialize its decoder from a powerful DiT model pretrained on internet data~\citep{esser2024scaling}, reasoning that the ability to reconstruct pixels accurately requires an implicit understanding of key state information like robot poses and object interactions.
-This representation integrates seamlessly into existing VLM architectures, extensive experiments show that our method significantly enhances model performance with negligible overhead to inference speed, achieving improvements of + 14.3\% in LIBERO and + 30\% in real-world deployments.
+This representation integrates seamlessly into existing VLM architectures, extensive experiments show that our method significantly enhances model performance with negligible overhead to inference speed, achieving improvements of + 11.6\% in LIBERO and + 31\% in real-world deployments.